swcarpentry/2014-04-14-wise/intermediate/git/01-gitlocal.md

 The "untracked files" message means that there's a file in the directory that Git isn't keeping track of.
-We can tell Git that it should do so like this:
+We can tell Git that it should start keeping track of it like this:

 ~~~
 $ git add mars.txt